 The Act had also created the Stewardship Account (Account or Fund; a special revenue account), and the 2015 Montana Legislature appropriated \$10 million.
-The purpose of the Stewardship Account is to maintain, enhance, restore, expand, or benefit sage grouse habitat and populations.
+The purpose of the Stewardship

+Account is to maintain, enhance, restore, expand, or benefit sage grouse habitat and populations.
 The fund is a source of competitive funding to facilitate free-market mechanisms for voluntary, incentive-based conservation of private lands (and public lands as needed).
 Through a competitive grant process, organizations or agencies could receive funds to conserve habitats on private lands and create mitigation credits which would then become available in a Montana sage grouse mitigation marketplace to offset impacts of development elsewhere.
 MSGOT may transfer the mitigation credits created through Stewardship Account grants to an independent third party and recover the proceeds of any sales the third party makes.
-The Fund would be reimbursed when those credits were sold.
+The Account would be reimbursed when those credits were sold.
 The reimbursed funds will then be used to finance other habitat conservation projects.
-As of December 31, 2019, no third-party credit developers have entered Montana's mitigation marketplace to conduct individual credit-debit transactions with developers and entities who may create credits.
+As of December 31, 2020, no third-party credit developers have entered Montana's mitigation marketplace to conduct individual credit-debit transactions with developers and entities who may create credits.
 That means the primary options available to developers to offset impacts are permittee-responsible projects they implement on their own behalf or to make a contribution to the Stewardship Account equivalent to the cost of credits created through Stewardship Account grants.

-In 2017, the development and implementation of the Sagegrouse.mt.gov Version 2.0 website was finalized and replaced Version 1.0 on April 7, 2017.
-Website Version 2.0 (SG2.0) was in place and utilized throughout 2018 and 2019.
+In 2017, the development and implementation of the sagegrouse.mt.gov version 2.0 website was finalized and replaced Version 1.0 on April 7, 2017.
+Website version 2.0 (SG2.0) was in place and utilized throughout 2018, 2019, and 2020.
 The website offers developers an easy way to determine whether their project would occur in designated sage grouse habitat.
 If so, developers submit their consultation request and project information through the website.
 The Program is automatically notified that a new project has been submitted and the project is assigned a unique project identification number so it can be tracked throughout the review process until completion.
 The website automates many calculations, but presently, HQT calculations are performed on a desktop computer by Program staff.
 In mid-2019, the Program entered a contract with the original developer of the SG2.0 to enhance features, incorporate the mitigation aspect and habitat quantification tool, and make a credit-debit registry available to the public.
+This work was on-going throughout 2020 and is expected to be completed in 2021.

-Summary of 2019 Program Consultation Performance
+Summary of 2020 Program Consultation Performance